 One type of home equity loan called a home equity line of credit (HELOC) acts much like a credit card.
 You do not receive the lump sum of the loan at once—instead, you borrow against the predetermined maximum loan amount.

 With this type of loan, regardless of when your home sells, you’re able to tap into this cash for whatever you need.
-When you are moving homes, this can mean financing some much needed renovations or repairs.
+When you are moving homes, this can mean financing some much-needed renovations or repairs.
+Bridge loans and HELOCs are some of the ways you can access your home equity.
+Compare bridge loans vs HELOCs to decide which is best for you.

-EasyKnock’s MoveAbility program is an alternative for those who can’t or don’t want to get a bridge loan vs. home equity loan.
-Homeowners can sell their current home to EasyKnock, and then they can continue to live in their single-family home, condo, or apartment for up to 18 months as a renter.
+A sale-leaseback program is an alternative for those who can’t or don’t want to get a bridge loan vs. home equity loan.
+Homeowners can sell their current home, and then they can continue to live in their single-family home, condo, or apartment as a renter.

 Moving is overwhelming enough, even before the costs begin to add up.
 There are options for you to fund your move that does not include stressful situations.
 If you are still unsure of whether w bridge loan vs. home equity loan or alternative options are right for you, after reading this article, consult a financial advisor to discuss your options.